trimstray/nginx-admins-handbook/README.md

   > If none of the directives have the `default_server` parameter then the first server with the address:port pair will be the default server for this pair.

   > Nginx should prevent processing requests with undefined server names - also traffic on ip address.
-It also protects against configuration errors and providing incorrect backends.
+It also protects against configuration errors and don't pass traffic to incorrect backends.

 ###### Example